— all systems operational

 6. Save

-iOS may give a security warning the first time — that’s because the certificate is for mail.rocoder.com, not your custom domain.
+iOS may give a security warning the first time — that’s because your mail hostname is brand new and your device hasn’t seen its certificate before.
 Tap “Continue” or “Trust”.
 It’s safe.

-You can use Gmail’s web interface to send and receive mail from your WHC mailbox — useful if you prefer Gmail’s UI but want to send “from” your business address.
+You can still use Gmail to send mail “from” your WHC address using Gmail’s Send mail as feature and our SMTP server.
+This is useful if you prefer Gmail’s compose interface but want recipients to see your business address.

 1. Gmail → Settings (gear icon) → See all settings

-4. Gmail sends a verification email to your domain mailbox — copy the code into Gmail
+6. Gmail sends a verification email to your WHC mailbox — copy the code into Gmail to confirm ownership

 Thunderbird